Gankare/portfolio/Frostfall/README.md

 ![Car Turnin](/Frostfall/Images/Turnin.gif)

 ### Cinematic
 When filling the car up with five fuelcans you win the game, I made a cinematic with the sequencer in the scene, I move both the camera and the car in the sequence.
-So when you win, both the player and wendigo gets removed, the cinematic starts with added car sounds.
+So when you win, both the player and wendigo gets removed, the cinematic starts and car start + speeding away sounds play.

 The cinematic looks like this ingame:
 ![Car Cinematic](/Frostfall/Images/Escape.gif)